Phase Transitions in the Early Universe: The Mathematical Domain of the Lorentz Symmetry

 To get the feeling of these numbers, suppose that we stack the entire Solar mass into a small sphere that it becomes a black hole: $\rho_m= 1.843 \times 10^{16} gm/cm^3$ at $R_s= 2.953 km $.
 The nuclear matter density $\rho_N$ is $2\times 10^{14} gm/cm^3$.

+The "mass" no longer has its meaning; $\rho_m$ has to be re-interpreted as some form of "clustered energy" - visible rather than invisible.
+But $\rho_\gamma$, the energy carried by the bulk of photons, does not suffer from the same ambiguity.

-So, at time $10^{-15} sec$, the matter density $3.2\times 10^{18} gm/cm^3$ is already many orders of magnitude denser (or higher).
+So, at time $10^{-15} sec$, the "matter" density $3.2\times 10^{18} gm/cm^3$ is already many orders of magnitude denser (or higher) than that below the critical temperature $T_c$ of the mass phase transition (at about $10^{-11}\, sec$).
 But this is what is predicted by our standard theory (i.e. the Friedman-Robertson-Walker metric and the equation of state for ordinary matter).
 Of course, the radiation density (the boson's density) is even more ridiculously higher.

-At this point, we have no ideas about $\rho_{DM}$; presumably it all depends on how the majority of dark matter gets manufactured.
-On the dark energy, it would be tiny if it is indeed described by the cosmological constant.
+At this point, we have some ideas about $\rho_{DM}$ of our Universe; presumably it all depends on how the majority of dark matter gets manufactured - neutrino halos as the $25\%$ dark matter \cite{Hwang9, Hwang8}.
+So, neutrino halos scale like the visual ordinary-matter objects, such as the Earth, the Sun, and stars.

-Let us try to simplify our thinking for the moment.
-If we are talking about "point-like" objects, such as electrons or quarks, there might be a characteristic size scale, called as "$r_0$".
-We believe that the trouble begins when the distance is much smaller than $r_0$ - for instance, the standard hypothesis for the quantum statistical mechanics, thus for the derivation of the equation of state, no longer holds.
-For the matter at $T=32\,TeV$ or $\rho_m=3.2\times 10^{18} cm^{-3}$, we should worry about the presence of $r_0$.
-In other words, the physical "point-like" "particle/matter" assumes its meaning with the space-time - it could be different from the ideological mathematical "point-like".
-(In other words, the physical "point-like" and space-time joins together to have a meaning, unlike the mathematical "point-like".)
+On the dark energy of our Universe, it would be tiny at time $t=10^{-15}\, sec$, if it is indeed described by the cosmological constant, and alike.

-Maybe at this juncture we could remind ourselves the so-called "quantum regime", where the momenta $\vec p$ do not commute with the coordinates $\vec x$.
+At this juncture we could remind ourselves the so-called "quantum regime", where the momenta $\vec p$ do not commute with the coordinates $\vec x$.
 The quantum regime is relevant when we deal with ordinary atomic or subatomic scale (or, distances).
-When the Universe was $10^{-15}$ second old or younger, we are dealing with sizes much smaller than the hadron sizes - it is safe to introduce the "super-quantum regime": At these scales, the basic variables are still the coordinates $(\vec x,\, t)$ but we could generalize them by making them non-commuting, or operators.
+When the Universe was $10^{-15}$ second old (or, earlier), we are dealing with sizes much smaller than the size of each individual hadron - it might be safe to introduce the "super-quantum regime": At these scales, the basic variables are still the coordinates $(\vec x,\, t)$ but we could generalize them by making them non-commuting, or operators, by keeping intact the Lorentz symmetry.
 (What else?)